wiredimpact/wired-impact-volunteer-management/README.txt

 1. View Volunteer Profiles

 == Changelog ==

+= 1.3.13
+* Added the ability to change the 'Help & Settings' subpage name using the 'wivm_help_and_settings_menu_item_name' filter.
+* Added the ability to change the 'Help' tab name using the 'wivm_help_tab_name' filter.
+* Added the ability to hide the 'Help' tab using the 'wivm_show_help_tab' filter.

 = 1.3.12 =
 * Make the Volunteer Opportunity custom post type available via the REST API so it utilizes the new Gutenberg content editor.